 Action: I took immediate action by taking on extra responsibilities.
 These include, but were not limited to, managing the cash register, solving problems in the stockroom and liaising between customers and coworkers.
 This is just one example among many challenging situations that occurred at [Store XYZ].

-Result: As a result, I am confident that my manager and colleagues would describe me as an assertive, hard-working colleague that remains positive during stressful and challenging situations.
+Result: So, I am confident that my manager and colleagues would describe me as an assertive, hard-working colleague who remains positive during stressful and challenging situations.
 I’ve attached some references that support this description.”